BillJr99/digitalsignaturepodcast/_activities/2022-06-09-mongan-bananamusic.md

 ### Follow-Up

+#### More Notes?

 How might you change this program to allow for 18 notes instead of 36?
 What values would change in your program?

+#### A Musical Connection

+How might you show which note actually played?
+Look up a table of note frequencies, and display the frequency actually played.
+Using an array, you could create a table of notes and frequencies, and choose the true note closest to a particular frequency!